 “How about this evening after the office closes?”

 By the end of the day, you just saved $1,200 cash.
-I’m sure you see the possibilities, Think about your accountant, auto mechanic, computer geek, lawn guy, lawyer, chiropractor, even your hair stylist, the plumber, house painter – anyone you do business with.
-Even if they don’t have an office, everyone lives somewhere with walls, and probably a significant other who’d welcome something fresh and new.
+I’m sure you see the possibilities.
+Think about your accountant, auto mechanic, computer geek, lawn guy, lawyer, chiropractor, even your hairstylist, the plumber, house painter – anyone you do business with.
+Don’t let it deter you if they don’t have an office, everyone lives somewhere with walls, and probably a significant other who’d welcome something fresh and new.

-Did you know there are Barter Exchanges in almost every major city in the US and all around the world?
-There are more than 500 barter exchanges in North America and Latin America, and thousands more throughout the rest of the world.
+Did you know there are Barter Exchanges in almost every major US city and around the world?
+There are more than 500 barter exchanges in North America and Latin America and thousands more throughout the rest of the world.